-Customers who do not choose a plan are automatically moved onto their retailer’s default standing offer.
-The standing offer prices for electricity cannot exceed the default market offer prices that are set by the AER.
+If you don’t choose a specific plan, you’ll be set up on your retailer’s default ‘standing offer’.
+The standing offer electricity prices cannot exceed the default market offer prices set by the AER.
 Gas prices are not regulated.

-IPART is required to monitor and report annually on the performance and competitiveness of the under section 234A of the National Energy Retail Law (NSW).
-See information about our latest review.
+We monitor and report annually on the performance and competitiveness of the energy market under section 234A of the National Energy Retail Law (NSW).

-The second page of the bill usually provides itemised information on the amount of electricity (expressed in KWh) or gas (expressed in MJ) you used during the billing period, the price you have been charged per kWh or MJ, and the price you have been charged per day for being connected (the 'service availability charge' or 'supply charge').
+The second page usually has itemised information on how much electricity (in KWh) or gas (in MJ) you used during the billing period, the price you’ve been charged per kWh or MJ, and the price you’ve been charged per day for being connected (the supply charge).